kamilburda/gimp-export-layers/DEVELOPMENT.md

 This section explains how to set up development environment for Export Layers.

 A Linux distribution is recommended as the environment contains several bash scripts.
-For Windows, see [below](#Development-Setup-on-Windows) for options.
+For Windows, see [Development Setup on Windows](#Development-Setup-on-Windows) for options.

-The easiest way is to download and execute a [bash script](utils/init_repo.sh) that automatically installs any required dependencies and sets up the environment.
+The easiest way is to download and execute the [bash script](utils/init_repo.sh) that automatically installs any required dependencies and sets up the environment.

-If you cannot run the script, below is an explanation describing each step.
+If you cannot run the script, perform manual setup as per the instructions below.

 ### Setting up Repositories

 Clone the master branch of the repository to a directory named e.g. `plug-ins - Export Layers` inside the directory for local GIMP plug-ins - `.gimp-2.8` for GIMP 2.8, `.config/GIMP/[version]` for later GIMP versions such as 2.10.

-To make GIMP recognize the new directory as a directory containing GIMP plug-ins, open up GIMP, go to "Edit → Preferences → Folders → Plug-ins" and add the new directory to the list.
+To make GIMP recognize the new directory as a directory containing GIMP plug-ins, open up GIMP, go to `Edit → Preferences → Folders → Plug-ins` and add the new directory to the list.
 GIMP needs to be restarted for changes to take effect.

 Clone the `gh-pages` branch (acting as the [GitHub page for Export Layers](https://khalim19.github.io/gimp-plugin-export-layers/)) to `docs/gh-pages`.